nikkNizz/Drawish/README.md

 This function requires that there is an active selection.
 Enter the degrees of rotation from 0 to 45 in the small box on the left and then click the right or left buttons to rotate.
 To rotate the selection by 90 degrees press the 90° buttons (right or left).
+To combine 90 degree rotation and manual rotation, deselect and reselect.
 To mirror the image go to the "Image->Mirror horizontally "or "Image->Mirror vertically" menu.

 #### Sizes